Key points

 5. Try before you buy

-Op shops don’t usually offer refunds, so do some DIY quality control and ensure that your purchase is up to scratch and you’re not throwing your money away.
+Op shops don’t typically offer refunds, so you need to do your own DIY quality control to ensure your purchase is up to scratch and you’re not throwing your money away.
 The last thing you want is for your new favourite shorts to be showing off more skin than intended.

 6. Do you need it?

-Yes, that sequin jacket looks great on you and yes, it is very cool.
+Yes, that sequined jacket looks great on you and, yes, it is very cool.
 But how many times will you wear it, and do you need it?
-If you’re not going to use something and don’t need it, don’t buy it!
+If you’re not going to wear something and don’t need it, don’t buy it!

-Just because something is cheap, doesn’t make it a worthwhile purchase.
-Getting carried away in an op shop will have the opposite desired effect on your wardrobe and bank balance.
+Just because something is cheap doesn’t make it a worthwhile purchase.
+Getting carried away in an op shop can have the opposite desired effect on your wardrobe and bank balance.

 op shop 3